BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

 \subsection{Proof of Lemma~\ref{lem:Delta-L-xi}}

-This proof is an adaptation of the one of \cite[Prop.
-5.8]{ABCD_JEE_2015} and takes into account the possible wave configurations.
+This proof is an adaptation of the one of Prop.
+5.8, Ref.~\cite{ABCD_JEE_2015} and takes into account the possible wave configurations.
 We use the notation of Lemma \ref{lem:shock-riflesso} and assume $i=2$.
 Then the following basic identities hold,

 Namely,

 $\bullet$~~ \eqref{tre-uno} is obtained by equating $(u_r - u_\ell)$ before and after the interaction and by using the definition \eqref{eq:strengths} of the strengths,

 $\bullet$~~ while \eqref{tre-due} is obtained by equating $(v_r - v_\ell)$ before and after the interaction and by using the parametrization \eqref{eq:lax13}.